The IDE Revolution Is Here

 The Features That Matter

-- Multi-file editing.
-"Refactor this auth flow across all 12 files" works shockingly well.
+- Multi-file refactors.
+"Fix this auth flow across all 12 files" is an agent-shaped task, not a keystroke contest.

 The Honest Downsides